Hungreebee-Technologies/Nestjs-Keyset-Paginator/README.md

 }
 ```

-- if you provide "start_key" this will skip previous Documents
+- If you provide "start_key" this will skip previous Documents.

 ## Contributing